Galileo Galilei: Theory of tides

 Cardinal Bellarmine had written in 1615 that the Copernican system could not be defended without "a true physical demonstration that the sun does not circle the earth but the earth circles the sun".
 Galileo considered his theory of the tides to provide such evidence.
 This theory was so important to him that he originally intended to call his Dialogue Concerning the Two Chief World Systems the Dialogue on the Ebb and Flow of the Sea.
 The reference to tides was removed from the title by order of the Inquisition.

 For Galileo, the tides were caused by the sloshing back and forth of water in the seas as a point on the Earth's surface sped up and slowed down because of the Earth's rotation on its axis and revolution around the Sun.
 He circulated his first account of the tides in 1616, addressed to Cardinal Orsini.
-His theory gave the first insight into the importance of the shapes of ocean basins in the size and timing of tides; he correctly accounted, for instance, for the negligible tides halfway along the Adriatic Sea compared to those at the ends.
+His theory gave insight into the importance of the shapes of ocean basins in the size and timing of tides; it accounted, for instance, for the negligible tides halfway along the Adriatic Sea compared to those at the ends.

 As a general account of the cause of tides, however, his theory was a failure.

-If this theory were correct, there would be only one high tide per day.
-Galileo and his contemporaries were aware of this inadequacy because there are two daily high tides at Venice instead of one, about 12 hours apart.
-Galileo dismissed this anomaly as the result of several secondary causes including the shape of the sea, its depth, and other factors.
-Albert Einstein later expressed the opinion that Galileo developed his "fascinating arguments" and accepted them uncritically out of a desire for physical proof of the motion of the Earth.
-Galileo also dismissed the idea, known from antiquity and by his contemporary Johannes Kepler, that the Moon caused the tides—Galileo also took no interest in Kepler's elliptical orbits of the planets.
-Galileo continued to argue in favour of his theory of tides, considering it the ultimate proof of Earth's motion.
+His theory implies only one high tide per day, and in his 1616 account, he claimed that this occurred in the Atlantic.
+He attributed the two daily high tides seen at Venice and other places, about 12 hours apart, to secondary causes, including the shape of the sea, its depth, and other factors.
+However, tides occur twice-daily in the Atlantic and most seas.
+Galileo, learning this, put forth his theory in the Dialogue without referencing the Atlantic or other locations with once-daily tides, leaving the daily tides question unsolved.
+He also dismissed the idea, known from antiquity and by his contemporary Johannes Kepler, that the Moon caused the tides.